Seteeri/Particle/snippets/notes/PICOLISP.md

     * Dump heap and reload heap
   * How to delete symbol?
   * Struct does not have 'H' for shorts?
+  * Suggestion to docs with more figures of symbols cons trees in diff scenarios

 * Migrate Protoform to PicoLisp
   * Remove sending init params mmap -> Render will load on startup